gockets-project/gockets/README.md

 Execute binary created after building.
 Pass `-h` to get help about arguments

+  `-localhost-lock`
+        Lock access to all administrative routes only to LOCALHOST

+  `-log-level INT`
+        Level of logging.
+1 - Info and error.
+2 - Error only.
+3 - All info with debug (default 1)

+  `-ping-interval INT`
+        Interval of ping request and time for pong response for clients in seconds (default 60)

+  `-port INT`
+        Port of a server (default 8844)

 ## Usage
 By default daemon is listening to **8844** port.
 Change it in `main` function if needed.